Luke with children from "Casa Hogar", an orphanage in Puerto Vallarta, Mexico.

 A little about Luke:

 Luke T. Anderson is the President and a co-founder of the non-profit organization Para Ti Global.
-He is a 17-year-old honor student who is currently a senior at De La Salle High School in Concord, CA. His non-profit work extends to The United States, Mexico, the Philippines, and Cuba.
+He is a 17-year-old pre-med student who is currently an incoming student at Georgetown University in Washington DC, USA.
+His non-profit work extends to The United States, Mexico, the Philippines, and Cuba.
 Luke attributes his charitable orientation to his religious faith, family values, and belief in the importance of service.

 Luke is in many of the service clubs in his high school and is an officer in two.
 He likes to involve his classmates in service and recently ran the school's most successful Cereal Drive that raised $16,342 through online donations.